joelburton/ubermelon_webapp/README.md

 Try to make sure you understand the source of all the variables that are being used in the .html templates.
 Whenever you see a `{{ var }}` in a template, make sure that you can match the variable listed with one coming from your model.

 ### The Melon Detail Template
 You'll notice that the melon detail page uses an `{% if %}` statement to display whether or not a given melon is seedless.
-This is a feature of the Jinja templating engine.
+Remember this syntax from our earlier Jinja lesson.
 In addition to giving us a mechanism for inserting placeholders into our HTML, it also gives us a few control structures, like if-statements and for-loops.
 We can use this to make the contents of our page a little more dynamic.

 [Jinja if-statement documentation](http://jinja.pocoo.org/docs/templates/#if)

 ### The Melon List Template
-The template for our melon list has an example of a Jinja `{% for %}` loop.
+The template for our melon list has an example of a Jinja `{% for %}` loop as well.

 [Jinja for-loop documentation](http://jinja.pocoo.org/docs/templates/#for)